 A stimulating environment for primates

-Primate groups require an appropriate environment that is stimulating and gives individuals a sense of control and choice.
+Primate groups need a relevant environment that is stimulating and gives individuals a sense of control and choice.

 An inadequate environment may be associated with primates displaying abnormal behaviour.
 Pay attention to any changes in primates' behaviour including:

 - abnormal repetitive behaviour (for example, pacing, rocking, self-clasping)

 - self-harm (for example. self-biting)

 - abnormal behaviour (for example, over-grooming, drinking urine and eating faeces)

 Once primates develop abnormal behaviours as a result of poor welfare, these may persist throughout their lives.
 Everything possible should be done to prevent such behaviours developing, by providing a rich physical and social environment, and by being aware of, and looking for, early indications that the environment is not providing for the animals’ needs.